Supplemental application materials

 Proof of English Proficiency

 • International students must be proficient in spoken and written English.
+You are required to submit a valid TOEFL or IELTS score unless you meet one or more of the following criteria:

-• You are not a native English speaker
+• You are a native English speaker.

 • The following minimum scores are a prerequisite for program entry: